Rotational Specialist Physiotherapist | Milton Keynes University Hospital NHS Foundation Trust

 • MSK outreach and domiciliary service

-Working as part of a dedicated & skilled Therapy Services team, you will provide a holistic therapy approach to patients in both in-patient & out-patient settings.
-There is a strong expectation to collaborate with all MDT members to ensure the complex needs of patients are at the centre of care.
+Working as part of a dedicated and skilled Therapy Services team you will be providing a holistic therapy approach to patients in both an inpatient and outpatient setting.
+There is a strong expectation to collaborate with all members of the MDT to ensure the complex needs of patients are always at the centre of your care.
+There are opportunities to be involved in the education of the MDT, appraisal mentor and service development projects.

 Additional Information

-Milton Keynes University Hospital, in partnership with the University of Buckingham, is a University Teaching Hospital committed to advancing patient care through research and education.
-The hospital has a Good CQC rating and ongoing investment.
+Milton Keynes University Hospital, in proud partnership with the University of Buckingham, is a University Teaching Hospital committed to advancing patient care through cutting-edge research and education.
+With a “Good” rating from the CQC, this is an exciting time to join our team and grow your career.

 #J-18808-Ljbffr